-(47)“Unauthorized access” means the entrance of a person into a restricted area without permission of the operator or the operator’s designated representative.
+(45) “Unauthorized access” means the entrance of a person into a restricted area without permission of the operator or the operator’s designated representative.

-(48)“Therapy pool” means a pool used for administered physical therapy.
+(46) “Therapy pool” means a pool used for professionally administered physical therapy.

-(49)“Turnover time” means the time for a given volume of water to pass through the recirculation system.
+(47) “Turnover time” means the time for a given volume of water to pass through the recirculation system.